STS Global Income & Growth Trust Buys Back Shares

 STS Global Income & Growth Trust PLC (GB:STS) has released an update.

-STS Global Income & Growth Trust PLC has repurchased 100,000 of its own shares at 233 pence each, adding them to its treasury holdings.
-This move adjusts the company’s share capital, which now consists of over 126 million issued shares excluding treasury shares, signaling a strategic financial maneuver that may interest stock market enthusiasts.
+STS Global Income & Growth Trust PLC has repurchased 100,000 of its own ordinary shares at 229.50 pence each to be held in treasury, leaving 126.15 million shares available in the market.
+This move is part of the company’s strategy to manage its share capital effectively, potentially enhancing shareholder value.

 For further insights into GB:STS stock, check out TipRanks’ Stock Analysis page.